 The Valley of the Reeds

 In recent years, the demand to visit and worship at the lonely Pagoda has increased, leading the local government to expand the parking area and construct a 240-step stone stairway.
 The stairway winds in several sections, designed to resemble the body of a dragon and has replaced the original steep rocky track.
-The valley is surrounded by the 3 kilometer long and 500m wide Cut Lake (Đầm Cút), which acts as a natural moat around the surrounding hills, providing further isolation and protection for the valley.
+The 3-kilometer-long, 500-meter-wide Cut Lake (Đầm Cút) surrounds the valley and acts as a natural moat around the hills, providing the valley with additional isolation and protection.

 Some 16 hectares in total, the “cave” is famous for the reeds that young Dinh Bo Linh played mock war games with.
 In one interpretation, Hoa Lư supposedly means “reed flower” so Hoa Lư/Thung Lau is aptly named.